Room Tour: Deluxe Studio at Disney’s Old Key West Resort

 The only issue I noted about being so close to the bus stop was that I could hear the alert sound the bus made when it was loading and unloading.
-One evening I went to bed a little earlier than usual and noticed the beeping as I fell asleep.
+One evening, I went to bed a little earlier than usual and noticed the beeping as I fell asleep.
+The noise didn’t keep me awake since I’d had a full day in the parks.
+But I wanted to make a note of it.

 Most will appreciate the extra space to spread out.
-However, the layout doesn’t offer room for an extra sofa or reading area.
+However, the studio’s layout doesn’t provide space for an extra sofa or reading area.

 Here is a photo of the artwork above the table and chairs area.
 Honolulu or Magic Kingdom?